dcsndevs/haven-hub/README.md

 `Content:`
 - While creating the elements on the index page, I struggled with aligning the texts and contents to an absolute center.
 I was then introduced to the Flex box tutorial by [Kelvin Powell](https://www.youtube.com/user/KepowOb) on [YouTube](https://www.youtube.com/watch?v=hwbqquXww-U&list=PL4-IK0AVhVjMSb9c06AjRlTpvxL3otpUd&ab_channel=KevinPowell)
 - In preparation for this website, I used Balsamiq to create wireframes to guide me through the project.
-Even though the final website didn't look exactly like the wireframe, it provide a guide on the journey and was important to helping me achieve the final design.</l>
+Even though the final website didn't look exactly like the wireframe, it provide a guide on the journey and was important to helping me achieve the final design.

 ``Fonts & Icons:``